coveo/source.coveo.com/_posts/2021-10-05-query-suggest-and-multi-threading.md

 If this is a "classic anti-pattern" of multi-threaded parallel programming, why is it one we nearly fell into?
 It’s an easy mistake to make!
 Because the single global static thread pool that executes the tasks of Futures and ParallelCollections is referenced implicitly by both features, there is no direct connection between our "waiting" and "working" tasks visible in the source code.
 Instead, the connection between these bits of logic is buried in the implementation details of the libraries we were relying on.
 This kind of issue is happening entirely "under the surface", and requires an understanding of both libraries to spot.
 As I mentioned earlier, it’s an example of a [leaky abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction): most of the complicated details of multi-threaded programming have been abstracted away by the Scala multi-threading tools, but at critical points the abstraction leaks and the complexities of the underlying system can not be ignored.

 Once the problem is clearly identified, the fix is easy.
 All you need to do is create a separate explicit thread pool and assign all "waiting" tasks to this separate pool.
 This way, no "waiting" tasks can be prioritized over a "working" task, ensuring that the CPU is always used as soon as it’s available.
 An example is presented in Listing 3.
 This listing shows how a `doWaitingWork` function can be defined which assigns tasks to run on a cached thread pool, which is both distinct from the global execution context thread pool and does not have a limit on the number of threads it can create.

-Implementing this kind of logic had a significant impact on the performance of our test engine under very heavy load, decreasing the average response time by a factor of 5 when the model is saturated with requests.
-Essentially this means we can expect much better and more reliable performance when the model is receiving many requests for personalized results.

 ```scala
 // Listing3.scala